simp/simp-doc/docs/help/Public_Resources.rst

 ================

 Many resources are available for getting help with SIMP.
-For FOSS support, as the community can handle it, you can use one of the following resources.
+For FOSS support, as the community can handle it, you are welcome to use one of the following resources.

 Live Chat
 ---------